-Medicaid and Medicare.
-Neither medicaid nor Medicare is available to U.S. citizens living overseas.
-These programs only cover medical costs within the U.S.
+Neither Medicaid nor Medicare is available to US citizens living overseas.
+These programs only cover medical costs within the US.

 The cost involved in shipping items overseas can be a great motivator to help you decide what you really need to take with you and what can be left behind.
 Be ruthless with your culling and leave as many bulky items behind as possible — it will save you a sizable amount of money.

 You’ll need to get in touch with your provider to diagnose the problem.
-In most cases your account may have been closed due to activity.
-If calling your provider is not an option, in most cases they will provide an online enquiry form.
+Sometimes an account may have been closed due to inactivity.
+If calling your provider is not an option, in most cases they will provide an online inquiry form on their website.

 Most banks will let you open a bank account before you arrive in the country.
 You can approach an international bank such as HSBC or Citibank to open an account issued by the country that you’re traveling to.
 This can be done over the phone or visiting your local branch.

 Kelly Waggoner is the US editor-in-chief at Finder.
 She's worked with publishers, magazines and nonprofits throughout New York City, including ghostwriting a how-to on copyediting for the Dummies series.
 Between projects, she toys with words, flips through style guides and fantasizes about the serial comma's world domination.